PFMT vs Erectile Dysfunction Pills: Clinical Comparison

 - Men interested in pairing PFMT with cardiovascular exercise and weight management to address vascular contributors.

-Practical PFMT starting points
+Practical PFMT Starting Points

 - Seek instruction from a pelvic health physiotherapist for correct muscle isolation and progression.